Sharing and Reuse Awards Contest

 Winners of the Sharing and Reuse Awards Contest announced!

-The public announcement of the winners took place during the Awards Ceremony at the Sharing & Reuse Conference on 29 March in Lisbon, Portugal.
-First and second prizes of €15,000 and €10,000 respectively have been awarded to the winning teams in each category.
+The public announcement of the winners took place during the Awards Ceremony at the Sharing & Reuse Conference on 29 March 2017 in Lisbon, Portugal.
+First and second prizes of €15,000 and €10,000 respectively have been awarded to the winning teams in each of four categories: cross-border, national, regional and local.
 Solutions in third and fourth places received a certificate of excellence.

 In total, 118 applications were received, out of which 96 fulfilled the eligibility criteria.
 The Evaluation Committee (consisting of four subcommittees) shortlisted 17 best solutions.